jyothishkjames/Music-Genre-Classification/README.md

 Getting Started
 ---------------

-Supervised and Unsupervised Classification Algorithms have been used to evaluate the accuracy of classifying a song to a Genre.
+This project uses Supervised and Unsupervised Classification Algorithms to evaluate the accuracy of classifying a song to a Genre.

 Prerequisites
 -------------